 SPECIAL TOPIC: THE KINGDOM OF GOD

 In the OT YHWH was the King of Israel (cf. Exod.
 19:5-6; Jdg.
 8:23; 1 Sam.
 8:7; Ps.
 10:16; 24:7-9; 29:10; 44:4; 89:18; 95:3; Isa.
-43:15; 44:6) and the Messiah as the ideal Davidic king (cf. 2 Sam.
+43:15; 44:6) and the Messiah was the ideal Davidic king who was to come and set up/inaugurate this reign of God (cf. 2 Sam.
 7; 1 Chr.
 17; Ps.
 2:6; 45:6; Isa.
 9:6-7; 11:1-5).
 With the birth of Jesus at Bethlehem (6-4 B.C.) the eternal kingdom of God broke into human history with fulfillment power (i.e., Dan.
 2:44; 4:3,34; 6:26; 7:14,27) and redemption (i.e., New Covenant, cf. Jer.
 31:31-34; Ezek.
 36:27-36).

 1. John the Baptist proclaimed the nearness of the kingdom (cf. Matt.
 3:2; Mark 1:15).